-Of all the ways one can get to the Tibetan plateau, the Tibet train is the most exciting and adventurous, traveling thousands of miles overland, through some of the most stunning countryside in both mainland China and Tibet.
-A journey that can cover from 2,000 kilometers to more than 4,000 kilometers, traveling to Tibet by train is an unmissable experience that will leave you with incomparable memories that will last a lifetime.
+Of all the ways one can get to Lhasa, the Tibet train is the most exciting and adventurous, traveling thousands of miles overland, through some of the most stunning countryside in both mainland China and Tibet.
+A journey that covers from 2,000 kilometers to more than 4,000 kilometers, taking train to Lhasa Tibet is an unmissable experience that will leave you with lifetime incomparable memories.

-The trains to Tibet are modern carriages built by the Bombardier Company in Canada, and shipped to China overseas.
-The quality-made trains contain three main types of passenger compartments for the three classes of tickets.
+The trains to Tibet are quality-made modern carriages that contain three main types of passenger compartments for three classes of tickets.
 The third-class ticket is for a padded seat in the “hard seat” compartments of the train, and which is the cheapest option for travel.
 However, it is not recommended for traveling to Tibet, since it can get very uncomfortable after the first several hours, and the trains take a minimum of 22 hours to get to Lhasa.

 The second-class compartment is known as the “Hard Sleeper cabin”, and despite the name, is definitely not hard.
 The beds are soft and comfortable, albeit a little crowded.
 The hard sleeper carriages have six berths per cabin over three levels, and are a little cramped, with almost no privacy except for a light curtain between the berths and the corridor.
 This is the cheapest option for comfortable travel, and if you are not worried by a little overcrowding, it is ideal for getting to Lhasa on a budget.

 The first-class compartments, known as the “Soft Sleeper cabins”, are a little more comfortable than the hard sleepers, with only four berths per cabin, and a lockable door to the corridor outside.
 With more room to move around and store your luggage, the soft sleepers are often the preferred travel compartments of foreign tourists to Tibet, although they are the most costly of all.